tswcbyy/RNASkim/README.md

-RNA-Skim
+Skimdiff
 ========

-RNA-Skim: a rapid method for RNA-Seq quantification at transcript level
+Skimdiff: a rapid method for transcript level differential analysis using RNA-Seq data.

 Download
 --------